-The original recommendations of the Elementary Mathematical Writing Task Force are outlined in this white paper.
+Check out the original recommendations of the Elementary Mathematical Writing Task Force in an overview provided in this white paper.

-We answer the question, “Why should students write in math class?” in this Educational Leadership article in their Disciplinary Literacy-themed issue.
+Have the question, “Why should students write in math class?” answered in this Educational Leadership article in their Disciplinary Literacy-themed issue.

 Powell, S. R., Hebert, M. A., Cohen, J. A., Casa, T. M., & Firmender, J. M. (2017).
 A synthesis of mathematics writing: Assessments, interventions, and surveys.
 Journal of Writing Research, 8(3), 493-526.